NOC-MSM/SEAsia/recipes/docs/source/generate_CMEMS_initial_conditions.rst

   export PATH=~/local/bin:$PATH
   cd $WDIR/INPUTS

 Obtain the fields to interpolate.
-E.g interpolate AMM60 or ORCA data.
+E.g interpolate CMEMS, AMM60 or ORCA data.
 Get the namelists::

-  cp $START_FILES/initcd_votemper.namelist $INPUTS/.
+  cp $START_FILES/INITIAL_CONDITION/initcd_votemper.namelist $INPUTS/.
-  cp $START_FILES/initcd_vosaline.namelist $INPUTS/.
+  cp $START_FILES/INITIAL_CONDITION/initcd_vosaline.namelist $INPUTS/.

-The sosie routine is VERY slow first time round (4hr 25 mins).
+The sosie routine is VERY slow first time round (1hr).
 This is when it makes a ``sosie_mapping`` file that can be reused for other variables.

-It is advisable to let NEMO do the vertical interpolation so only use SOSIE tools for the flood filling.
-Though it can do other things.
+It is advisable to let NEMO do the details of vertical interpolation.
+Use SOSIE tools for the flood filling and for getting the *same number of levels* as appear in the child grid.

  Edit namelists to the variables you want::

   vi initcd_vosaline.namelist
   &ninput
   ivect     = 0
-  lregin    = F
+  lregin    = T
   cf_in     = 'initcd_vosaline.nc'
   cv_in     = 'vosaline'
   cv_t_in   = 'time_counter'